Check if you need planning permission

-This is a legal document stating the lawfulness of past, present or future building use.
+It is a legal document which proves the lawfulness of past, present or future building use.
 If granted, it means that enforcement action cannot be carried out to the development referred to in the certificate.

 However, the certificate will not protect from enforcement action if the specified use is then changed 'materially' without a planning application for it.

-Examples of when an application for an LDC should be made include:
+Examples of when you might apply for an LDC include:

-- when planning enforcement action is taken and the owner believes it is immune from action because the time limit for taking enforcement action has passed.
+- when enforcement action is taken and the owner believes it is immune because the time limit for enforcement action has passed.

-- when an owner discovers, in the course of a sale of the land, that planning permission has never been granted, and needs to show a prospective purchaser that no enforcement action can be taken by the local planning authority.
+- when an owner discovers, in the course of a sale, that planning permission has never been granted, and needs to show a prospective purchaser that no enforcement action can be taken.